nicholasgriffintn/NGWebsite2021/apps/web/content/posts/2024/12/building-a-first-party-prompt-router.md

 We start with a couple of early returns:

-- If the prompt has no required capabilities, we return the default model
+- If the prompt has no required capabilities, or does not have any of the required capabilities, we immediately score the model 0
-- If the models are out of the budget, we return the default model
+- If the models are out of the budget, we again score the model 0

 Then we calculate the score for each of the models: